shivannis/xandr-docs-public/xandr-docs/articles/bidders/dv360-buying-guide.md

 | [Non-Guaranteed Auctions](https://support.google.com/displayvideo/answer/3289702) (formerly known as Private Auctions) | Multi-Buyer Deal involving one publisher and many buyers. |
 | Partner ID | Buyer Seat ID |

-## Using DV360 to Buy Xandr Open Auction and Deals Inventory
+## Using DV360 to buy Xandr open auction and deals inventory

 This section explains how to target Xandr (formerly AppNexus) as an inventory source within the DV360 UI.